 A liquid, cream, or pressed powder that is usually applied with a sponge or brush, traditional makeup comes in the widest variety of any other makeup, with every shade available.
 It’s also the most versatile of all the makeup; it can be as basic as a sheer tint of coverage or combined with other properties to create a makeup that targets specific problems.

 How it’s used: This particular makeup is the only makeup that, given the appropriate formula is chosen, can be used in any situation at any given time.
-It can be applied many different ways, from brush methods used with thicker foundations, to sponges used for light and well-blended applications.
+It can be applied many different ways from brush methods used with thicker foundations, to sponges used for light and well-blended applications.

 This makeup is typically not waterproof, will rub off on clothing and will need the occasional touch-ups throughout the evening.
 If applied incorrectly you can get a sloppy cake-like finish.
 Any makeup with SPF can make your face white in pictures.
 Traditional makeup is known for being the most versatile.
 It can be used as a simple, basic sheer tint of coverage or used to target specific needs.
+Making sure you have an experienced professional Makeup Artist on your wedding day can help you avoid common mishaps with Traditional Makeup.